nicoleyimessier/Advice_For_Deploying_Installations/README.md

 ### Disable all automatic operating system updates

-It’s likely you’ve tested your build using a specific operating system -- operating system updates are notorious for breaking things.
-Disable the update, so you don’t have to deal with this.
+It’s likely you’ve tested your build using a specific operating system -- operating system updates are notorious for breaking software.
+Disable **ALL** updates, so you don’t have to deal with this.

 **This document is a WIP.
 Please feel free to add suggestions and edit.